rheasukthanker/SPDNetNAS/README.md

-# SPDNetNAS
+# Neural Architecture Search of SPD Manifold Networks
-Code for the paper "Neural Architecture Search of SPD Manifold Networks" IJCAI 2021 Code will be upated soon
+## Accepted to IJCAI 2021